Skip to main content

 Gradient Parts

-Gradient Parts change their Color over time by using a UIGradient instance.
+Gradient Parts change their Color and Transparency over time by using a UIGradient instance.

-All color-changing parts must either be named GradientPart or have a GradientPart tag.
+All affected parts must either be named GradientPart or have a GradientPart tag.

 Use Cases